Coming 5 year old 11.2 Bay Dartmoor mare

 - Ready to go on and further her education

-She bred a nice foal last year and has since started being handled.
-She’s Fully halter broken & long reining is going well.
+She bred a nice foal last year and has now started being slowly broken in, long reining well and she will continue being broken to drive until the right home is found.

-Has had her feet trimmed all round and is vaccinated.
+Has had her feet trimmed all round and passported and vaccinated.

 Ready to go on and further her education.